DscInflux/.github/profile/README.md

 # Dscinflux

-**Dscinflux** helps you find and add new friends on **Discord** and **Revolt**—quickly, easily, and without the spam.
+**Dscinflux** helps you find and add new friends on **Discord**, **Revolt** and more platforms coming soon—quickly, easily, and without the spam.
 Whether you're looking to grow your server or just meet people with similar interests, Dscinflux makes connecting simple.

 ---